mvenka/DL/README.md

 ## Technologies Used
-- library - version 1.0
+- sklearn
-- library - version 2.0
+- Tensorflow
-- library - version 3.0
+- Keras

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 - Kaggle
 - Github
-- sklearn
+- Google
-- Tensorflow
+- Upgrad
-- Keras
+- Pandas

 ## Contact